 The exercise price of shares subject to option is equal to the market price of the company's stock on the date of grant.
 All options vest serially over a period of three years.
 Stock option awards granted under the OIP between June 2019 and 2020 expire 10 years after the grant date.
 Stock option awards granted under the EIP (previous plan) between 2014 and 2015 expire seven years after the grant date and options granted between 2016 and May 2019 expire 10 years after the grant date.
-Stock option awards granted to 2010 expire 10 years after the grant date.
+Stock option awards granted under the Historical Dow plans subsequent to 2010 expire 10 years after the grant date.